ismiljanic/SyntaxBase-moderation-microservice/docs/research_paper.md

 Finally, **datasets** play a central role in model development.
 The Jigsaw Toxic Comments dataset is widely adopted for multi-class classification tasks (`safe`, `mild`, `toxic`, `severe`), while Davidson et al.’s Twitter hate speech dataset and various Reddit and Twitter crawls are frequently used to augment training data, particularly for minority classes.

 **Summary:**
 The evolution from classical ML to transformers and LLM-based systems highlights the trade-offs between speed, interpretability, and contextual understanding.
-Our multi-phase approach builds on these prior works by combining a lightweight baseline (TF-IDF + XGBoost), fine-tuned transformers (DistilBERT and ToxicBERT), and LLM reasoning for scalable, context-aware, and interpretable online toxicity moderation.
+This multi-phase approach builds on these prior works by combining a lightweight baseline (TF-IDF + XGBoost), fine-tuned transformers (DistilBERT and ToxicBERT), and LLM reasoning for scalable, context-aware, and interpretable online toxicity moderation.

 ## 3. Dataset & Preprocessing